It Started with a Simple Conversation…

 If you are considering buying life insurance, most financial planners will tell you that you are better off buying a “Term” policy and taking the premium savings to invest yourself.
 That way you are covered for a catastrophic event, but you are able take the money that would have gone to the life insurance company and manage it yourself, leaving you with more money over time.

-That led to the conversation about why health insurance isn’t viewed they same way.
+That evolved the conversation to the question of why health insurance isn’t viewed they same way.
 If everyone had money in an account (an HSA) that came from the money they saved in insurance premiums while still being protected against a catastrophic event or multiple smaller medical expenses, they would start to care about how much things cost and make better decisions when it came to their health.
 But just as important, they could start building up savings that would not only pay for current medical expenses; the unused money would roll over year over year and actually provide a plan to pay for healthcare through retirement.

-We’re excited to say that we have been doing this successfully for hundreds of companies since January 2016.
+We’re proud to say that we have been doing this successfully for hundreds of companies since 2015.